GeorgicaMarius/USe-Unsplash-Semantic-API/backend/README.md

 ---

-## pocs

-Project that contains some Proof of Concept (pocs) code for using Apache Jena to call and retrieve data from SPARQL endpoints:

-- `UseDsPhotoQueryHelper` contains photo queries for the local Fuseki SPARQL endpoint
-- `UseDsCollectionQueryHelper` contains collection queries for the local Fuseki SPARQL endpoint
-- `DbpediaDsQueryHelper` contains queries for the DBpedia SPARQL enpoint

----

 ## use-api

 Spring Boot Web REST API project, serving as the backend for the Angular frontend project.
+API documentation can be found in the project docs.
 Offers operations for:

-- photos: query, search, filter, offset and limits
+- photos: query, search, filter, offset, limit, order, etc.
-- collections: query, search, filter, offset and limits
+- collections: query, search, filter, offset, limit, order, etc.
-- additional data: from DBpedia, about cities
+- additional data: from DBpedia about cities and countries

 Use `src\main\resources\application.properties` to configure:

 - `fuseki.server.start`: `True` or `False` - if to start embedded Fuseki server (available at port 3330)
-  - ⚠ Don't forget to add model file into resources folder: `src\main\resources\use_model.rdf`
+  - ⚠ Don't forget to add model file into resources folder: `src\main\resources\use_model.rdf` when True
 - `use.dataset.endpoint`: URL to Fuseki SPARQL endpoint
   - `http://localhost:3030/use_dataset/sparql` for standalone local Fuseki server
   - `http://localhost:3330/use_dataset/sparql` for embedded Fuseki server